 She is the author of the novels, Darwin's Wink and Hidden Latitudes.
-She received a National Endowment for the Arts Literature Fellowship for her translations of these and other works by Christian Bobin.
+She received a National Endowment for the Arts Literature Fellowship for her translations of the works by Christian Bobin.
 She now lives in a small village in French-speaking Switzerland.